justinknguyen/BeatBind/README.md

 ### Where Is My Information Saved?

-Your information is stored locally within the `BeatBind` folder.
-It stores your configuration settings and the token information required to interact with Spotify's Web API.
+Your information is stored locally in `beatbind-config.json` within the `BeatBind/lib` folder.
+It stores all of your configuration settings.

-### What Information Is Saved?

-There are two files stored within the `BeatBind` folder:

-1. `beatbind-config.json`, which contains your Client ID, Secret, Port, Device ID, and your hotkey combinations.
-1. `.cache`, which contains your token information to communicate with the Spotify app.

 ### Why Are My Settings Not Saving?